awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.concepts.cluster.md

 arn:aws:dax:region:accountID:cache/clusterName
 ```

 You use the cluster ARN in an IAM policy to define permissions for DAX API actions\.
-For more information, see [DAX Access Control](DAX.access-control.md)\.
+For more information, see [Identity and Access Management in DAX](DAX.access-control.md)\.

 ## Cluster Endpoint<a name="DAX.concepts.cluster-endpoint"></a>